ScorpioStation/ScorpioStation/rules/rules.md

 Do not use the names of real people or fictional characters.
 Inspiration is fine, but it should not be blatantly obvious that you are copying or referencing a real person or fictional character.

 ## Rule 5: Keeping a respectful environment
-Do not use any real life slurs (i.e. "faggot", "nigger", etc.) in any communication channel.
+Do not use any real life slurs in any communication channel.

 Do not use any slurs based on real life slurs (i.e. "furfag", "ligger", etc.) in any communication channel.